 - Supplemental Needs Trusts

 - Living Trusts

 - Probate Litigation

 Minnesota Elder Law Articles

 Protect your loved ones from having to make health care decisions for you.
-Having a Healthcare directive in place can ease the burden of making those decisions.
-Experienced Elder Law attorneys at Jeddeloh Snyder Stommes can help ensure your final wishes are carried...
+A health care directive can ease the burden of making those decisions.
+Experienced Elder Law attorneys at Jeddeloh Snyder Stommes can help ensure your final wishes are carried out.What are...

-Taking care of your loved ones future by effectively planning your estate, is an essential part of long term planning.
-With a proper estate plan in pace, you can be sure that your estate ill be divided as your wish in the even of your departure.Estate planning can be...
+Taking care of the future of your loved ones by effectively planning your estate is an essential part of long-term planning.
+With a proper estate plan in place, you can be sure that your estate is divided as you wish before your departure.Estate planning can be a...

 St Cloud’s Most Trusted Estate Planning & Elder Law Attorneys

 To help avoid problems in the future, trust our law firm to administer your estate planning needs.
 We can ensure your wishes are carried out.